Duartemartins/flowbite_jekyll/README.md

 # Flowbite Jekyll Starter Template

-## Tailwind CSS Landing Page

-This repository is an example of a responsive landing page built with [Flowbite Blocks](https://flowbite.com/blocks/) based on the Tailwind CSS framework and Flowbite library that you can use for your project.

-## Flowbite Jekyll Screenshot

 This Jekyll starter template is designed to help you quickly create a website with a modern and responsive design, using the power of Flowbite and Tailwind CSS.
 It includes a pre-designed home page, blog page, and individual blog posts, making it ideal for validating products and quickly creating SEO content.

-The template also features Jekyll Authors, allowing you to manage author information in the \_data folder and easily attribute posts to different authors.
+The template also features Jekyll's authors functionality, allowing you to manage author information in the \_data folder and easily attribute posts to different authors.

 ## Features